wikimedia/eventgate/README.md

 - Should we have a query param to allow/disallow partial batch production on any error? i.e. should remaining events be produced if one fails?
 This is the default behavior, but maybe users want to configure this.

-- Ask Petr: What is best practice for requiring relative library module files? ../../lib???